 We spend our days in the woods and creeks, where children learn through their own exploration – and it’s developmentally appropriate!
 Keeping it local gives students an appreciation of all the wonders of their own backyards.
 As we immerse our learning-community in the same outdoor setting on a regular basis, students develop a lasting connection with (and respect for) nature.

 Our schools operate Monday-Friday*, September-June and follow the SCDSB Board calendar (minus the first and last full week of school – so students can attend their regular first week of school and participate in the reflective (and fun) last week activities in June.)
-Most children attend Children 1-2 days/week depending on the location and availability.
+Most children attend Children 1-2 days/week depending on availability.
 Children attend 3 sessions (Fall, Winter and Spring) for the duration of the school year.